Flekay/The-Farmer-Was-Replaced/README.md

-# The-Farmer-Was-Replaced Scripts for the BETA VERSION
+# The-Farmer-Was-Replaced Scripts Collection

-The largest collection of community scripts for the game "The Farmer Was Replaced", including multiple #1 record holders.

-## About

-This repository contains a variety of scripts created by the community to enhance gameplay and achieve high scores in "The Farmer Was Replaced".
-Our goal is to compile the most efficient and effective scripts for the game.
+The largest collection of community scripts for the game "The Farmer Was Replaced".
+This repository tries to gather the most efficient of each strategy in each category and rank them by performance.

 ## Repository Structure